-The Selection Committee consists of the Patrol Division Commanders (for police recruits), the Detention Services Division Commander (for corrections recruits), the Internal Affairs Bureau Commander and the Professional Standards Division Commander.
-During the meeting, the candidate's life history, polygraph, and psychological evaluation are presented and reviewed by the committee.
+The Selection Committee consists of the various Department members, such as the Patrol Division Commander (for police recruits), the Detention Services Division Commander (for corrections recruits), the Internal Affairs Bureau Commander and the Professional Standards Division Commander.
+During the meeting, the candidate's life history, polygraph, and psychological evaluation are presented and reviewed by the Committee.

 POLICE ACADEMY TRAINING

 The Police Academy is scheduled as needed and lasts approximately 28 weeks.
 Recruits receive 1007 hours of training and instruction.
 There are a total of 16 units and of those, a total of 13 are instructional units.

 - Traffic enforcement